Visit a little-known temple alley on this walking tour in Tokyo's "Little Kyoto".

 The station is easily accessed by taking the Keio Line from Shinjuku Station for 11 minutes.

 Travel to Temple Street by taxi (or bus depending on the size of your group).
-You will strong down the street, stopping to explore any of the temples that look interesting to you.
-Your guide can provide an explanation on each spot, along with general history of the area.
-Some of the best temples are:
+You will stroll down the street, stopping to explore any temples that catch your interest.
+Your guide will provide explanations about each site, along with the general history of the area.
+Some of the highlights include:

 This temple has been in the area since 1926 after being relocated from Shinagawa.
 Its pond called Benten-ike is a calm and serene spot where wild ducks are often found.
 The shrine in the middle houses Hosho Benzaiten.